 When Satya woke up, it took her a fraction of a second to realise that she was not in her own bed, up in the loft of her home.
-She sat jolt upright and blinked.
+She sat bolt upright and blinked.

-Did she fall asleep again?
+Did I fall asleep again?

 “Forgive me!”
 In a panic, she sprang up and scooted away from the bed.
 The poultice fell from her hands.
 Her foot stumbled on Vidyuta’s bag and other items lying on the floor behind her.
 With a bump, she landed on her bottom.
 “Ow!”

-Veerata passed a hand across his mouth.
+Veerata passed a hand across his mouth, curbing his mirth.
 A devilish twinkle shone in his blazing, amber-coloured eyes.
 Satya felt mortified at his obvious amusement.
-He must have felt sorry seeing her reaction.
-He cleared his throat and put on a serious face.

 “What?” she asked, confused.